Piura Peru Travel Guide

 A secluded beach, historically famous for marlin fishing.
 A quieter coastal alternative.

-Plan a day trip to the northern beaches for an invigorating contrast to the city, offering relaxation and aquatic sports.
+Plan a day trip to the northern beaches for a refreshing contrast to the city, offering relaxation and aquatic sports.

 Piura is a starting point for further exploration of Peru's northern coast and even into Ecuador.

-Consider extending your journey to find varied landscapes and rich cultural heritage.
+Consider extending your journey to explore different landscapes and rich cultural heritage.

-Several accessible locations within day-trip distance from Piura offer varied experiences.
+Several places you can get to in a day-trip distance from Piura offer varied experiences.

 Extend your trip beyond Piura to neighboring regions.